Q. So, if you are a geography major,

 Q. You’re a geography major?
 What are you going to DO with that?

-Q. How many students are majoring in Geography at UMW?
+Q. How many students major in Geography at UMW?

-A. On average, the department has about 90 majors.
-We have about 30 graduate students at various stages of the MSGA program.
-In 2016-17, 29 students earned the GIS Certificate.
+A. On average, the department has about 60 majors.
+In 2021-22 about 20 students earned the GIS Certificate.

 Q. How many professors does the department have?